exactly-once/Home/content/posts/distributed-business-processes.md

 ## State change

 The most fundamental thing in line-of-business software is a state change.
 State changes are the very reason we build such software.
-A system reacts on real-world events by changing its internal state.
-When you click "submit" an order entity is created.
-On the other end the state change of the system triggers an event in the real world.
-When the order is state is set to "payment succeeded" the parcel is dispatched to the courier.
+A system reacts to real-world events by changing its internal state - when you click "submit" an order entity is created.
+Conversely, a state change of the system triggers an event in the real world - when order state changes to "payment succeeded" the parcel is dispatched to the courier.

 {{< figure src="/posts/software-system.png" title="Software system">}}

 ## Chains of state changes

 A system as described above consists of a single data store and a single processing component.
 That is not how modern software systems are built.
 Regardless of your approach to architecture, the system is, sooner or later, going to consist of multiple components.
-One common thing that we can identify in such a system is chains of state changes, one triggering another.
+One common thing that we can identify in such a system are chains of state changes, one triggering another.

 {{< figure src="/posts/chains.png" title="Chains of state changes">}}

 When you click "submit", the order and shipment entities are created.
 When the payment succeeds the order entity is modified.
-But that's not enough to get you need phone delivered to your door.
+But that's not enough to get your new phone delivered to your door.
 When the order state is set to "payment succeeded", the shipment entity has to be modified too in order to unlock the delivery.
 One state change triggers another state change, possibly in another part of the system.

 ## Distributed business processes